Home > NM > Tucumcari

 The new owner, Norman Wegner, added the manufactured stone to the exterior

 of the lodge and changed the name to Cactus Motel.
-Wegner operated the
+In 1953 the motel

 the motel had been part of the Friendship Inns and Best Western chain.